 After renaming the file, now you can start Windows normally.
 And, you will not face any error, after trying this solution.

-After renaming file name, hopefully, your problem gets resolved.
+After renaming the file name, hopefully, your problem gets resolved.
 But to fix this error permanently, you need to update your graphics driver.
-To update graphics driver, go to the manufacturer site and select compatible version.
+To update the graphics driver, go to the manufacturer site and select a compatible version.
 For example, On my laptop, I am using “Nvidia GeForce 820M“.
-So, by going to Nvidia site, I can get latest driver software for it.
+So, by going to the Nvidia site, I can get the latest driver software for it.

 If nothing works, then you can create a backup of important files using Safe Mode.
 And, then by using bootable Windows USB Drive, you can install Windows Again.
 If you have never installed Windows before, or you want to install the latest version of Windows 10.
 Then follow this article on install Windows 10 creators update.
 Or, If you aren’t able to create a bootable drive, then you can RESET Windows from Settings.